openstack/nova-specs/specs/juno/implemented/virt-driver-vcpu-topology.rst

 * hw:cpu_max_threads=NN - maximum number of threads to expose to the guest

-It is not expected that administrators will set all these parameters against every flavour.
-The simplest expected use case will be for the cloud admin to set "hw:cpu_max_sockets=2" to prevent the flavour exceeding 2 sockets.
-The virtualization driver will calculate the exact number of cores/sockets/threads based on the flavour vCPU count and this maximum sockets constraint.
+It is not expected that administrators will set all these parameters against every flavor.
+The simplest expected use case will be for the cloud admin to set "hw:cpu_max_sockets=2" to prevent the flavor exceeding 2 sockets.
+The virtualization driver will calculate the exact number of cores/sockets/threads based on the flavor vCPU count and this maximum sockets constraint.

 For larger vCPU counts there may be many possible configurations, so the "hw:cpu_sockets", "hw:cpu_cores", "hw:cpu_threads" parameters enable the